SylwiaOliwia2/pytorch-add-image-features/README.md

 # pytorch-add-image-features

-Add image features (ex. remote sensing indexes) to Pytorch dataset.
+Jupyter Notebook example, how to add image features (ex. satelite imagery indexes like NDVI, NDWI) to Pytorch dataset.